 An Air Source Heat Pump coupled with a propane or natural gas furnace may be a smart and efficient solution for your heating and cooling needs.
 A Heat Pump looks just like a central air conditioning unit.
 To cool your home, a heat pump transfers heat from inside the house and sends it outside.
 When the season changes, a heat pump warms your home by simply reversing the process.
 Heat is extracted from air outside your home and moved inside, even during cold winter weather.
 A heat pump provides year around energy efficient comfort for your home.

 A heat pump is very energy efficient in weather conditions from 30 degrees and up, but becomes less efficient during extreme cold.
 That is why back up heat is important for those few days of the year where temperatures drop below 30 degrees.
-Using a propane or natural gas furnace for these conditions can help keep your house warm during those few extreme cold days.
+Using a propane or natural gas furnace for these conditions can help keep your house warm during those extremely cold days.
 An air source heat pump using a backup gas furnace is referred to as a dual fuel system.